YashashriGawande/yashashrigawande/README.md

 ### About me

-- I am currently studying in pre-final year of my college in BTech at MITAOE Pune.
+- A pre-final year undergraduate student at MITAOE Pune.
 - I am a Google Cloud Facilitator.
 - 5 star coder in CPP and Python on Hackerrank.